Ko Olina Resort: History

-Ko Olina is part of an original royal land division that extended from the waters off Pearl Harbor to the summit of the Waianae Mountains.
+Ko Olina is part of an original royal land division that extended from the waters off Pearl Harbor to the summit of the Waiʻanae Range.
 The area was a sacred place used for rest and relaxation by Hawaiian chiefs, like Kakuhihewa, and Hawaiian royalty.
 Kamehameha the Great and his wife Ka’ahumanu were frequent visitors, bathing in the protected water of its reef-sheltered coves, fishing, and participating in religious ceremonies.
 Hawaii's last monarch, Lili’uokalani, also came to Ko Olina for time away.

 The industrialist James Campbell helped develop much of the Ewa Plain, where Ko Olina is situated.
 In the late 1800s, after purchasing 41,000 acres (166 km2) of arid, barren land, he had water wells drilled for irrigation and built a plantation for sugar-cane production.
 In the 1930s, his daughter Alice Kamokilaikawai Campbell moved to what was then a secluded shore in the area.
 During World War II, Ms. Campbell allowed her property at Ko Olina, which she called Lanikuhonua (“where heaven meets earth” in Hawaiian), to serve as a recreational retreat for army and navy servicemen.

-In the mid 1980s, Hawaii developer Herbert Horita and his Japanese investment partner, Takeshi Sekiguchi, purchased the Ko Olina Resort property and entitled, designed and built the four man-made lagoons, marina basin, golf course and all infrastructure.
-After the Japanese real-estate bubble burst in the early 1990s, development at the resort stopped after the completion of the golf course and just one hotel, which was the Ihilani Resort & Spa, which opened in December of 1993 and is now the Four Seasons Resort Oahu at Ko Olina.
+In the mid 1980s, Hawaii developer Herbert Horita and his Japanese development/investment partner, Kumagai Gumi Co., Ltd and Takeshi Sekiguchi, purchased the Ko Olina Resort property and entitled, designed and built the four man-made lagoons, marina basin, golf course and all infrastructure.
+After the Japanese real-estate bubble burst in the early 1990s, development at the resort stopped after the completion of the golf course and just one hotel, which was the Ihilani Resort & Spa, which opened in December 1993 and is now the Four Seasons Resort Oahu at Ko Olina.